valerosaz/Weatherfocast-database/README.md

 # Weatherfocast-database
-Database storage for weather data
+Database storage for weather data which build from LoPy